 I take aesthetic pleasure in so many of the spaces in my house.
 Whether it’s a well-organized drawer, spice cabinet, pantry, or an entire room, I love the peaceful serenity that an orderly space provides.

-The photo on the left is a quick snap of my pantry, the namesake of this website!
+This is a quick snap of my pantry, the namesake of this website!

 The jars in my pantry are full of herbs like dried ginger, licorice, and dandelion; spices such as cinnamon, star anise, and pepper; and assorted items including poppy seeds, dried orange peel, and whole stevia leaf.